Legal

 on macOS, hardware-level encryption on iOS, device passcodes, and

-biometric authentication.
-Local network communication uses encrypted transport.
+network communication between your devices uses encrypted transport.

 Pulse is not directed at children under the age of 13.
 It operates